CHTC/chtc-website-source/conda-installation.md

 ## 2. Create a conda "environment" with your software

+> (If you are using an `environment.yml` file as described
+> [later](#specifying-exact-dependency-versions), you should instead create
+> the environment from your `environment.yml` file.
+We recommend switching to
+> that method of creating environments once you understand the basic method.)

 Make sure that you've activated the base Miniconda environment if you haven't already.
 Your prompt should look like this: